 Why Nationwide Children’s?

 Nationwide Children’s is one of very few pediatric hospitals in the United States offering TPIAT for children.
-Jaimie Nathan, MD, FACS, chief of Pediatric Abdominal Transplant and Hepatopancreatobiliary Surgery, is the nation’s board-certified pediatric surgeon who has performed the largest number of TPIAT operations in children.
+Jaimie Nathan, MD, FACS, chief of Pediatric Abdominal Transplant and Hepatopancreatobiliary Surgery, is the nation’s most experienced board-certified pediatric TPIAT surgeon who has performed the largest number of TPIAT operations in children – more than 100.
 He has more than 10 years of experience providing innovative surgical care for children with pancreatic diseases.
 Dr. Nathan specializes in minimally invasive techniques, including laparoscopic and robotic surgery, which allows children the greatest chance at a fast recovery after surgery.

 In addition to the best in surgical expertise, our Pancreas Care team includes clinical experts in the care of all pancreatic diseases, as well as a full range of related medical and psychosocial health fields.
 Our clinicians lead research programs and are constantly working to improve the quality of pancreas care received by patients at Nationwide Children’s and across the country.

 - One of the nation’s only pediatric hospitals with a dedicated, on-site islet isolation facility.
 This allows us to provide fast, expert islet isolation and transplantation for children undergoing TPIAT.
 Because successful islet isolation is crucial to your child’s chance of living insulin-free after surgery, the skill of the scientists working on islet extraction — which can be very challenging with pediatric pancreases — is very important.